 This proposal seeks funding to support facility upgrades needed to bring Whale Gulch School into compliance with Division of State Architect (DSA) approval standards and ensure the safety and well-being of its students.
-The fire alarm system is a known area of deficiency that needs immediate attention.
-This improvement is critical not only to meet regulatory standards but also to maintain the school's liability insurance coverage, which will continue only as long as the district shows progress toward meeting DSA approval.
+The sidewalk pathways and railings are known areas of deficiency that need immediate attention.
+These improvements are critical not only to meet regulatory standards but also to maintain the school's liability insurance coverage, which will continue only as long as the district shows progress toward meeting DSA approval.